TurboWarp/extensions/docs/DNin/wake-lock.md

 You can also insert boolean reporters into the menu input.

-Wake lock will also be released automatically when the user clicks the stop sign or green flag, to ensure it isn't accidentally left on forever.
+Wake lock will also be released automatically when the project stops or is restarted to ensure it isn't accidentally left on forever.

 ## Browser support